 Detoxification is probably the oldest medical modality known to man.
-All Indigenous Medical Traditions begin their healing processes with detoxification, cleansing or purification.
-According to the Traditional Chinese Medicine, It is believed that health is based on keeping the body elements in ‘balance’ and that certain kinds of diet, lifestyle, treatments and external factors can influence this balance.
+And today vitamins and supplements are a big part of it.
+All Indigenous Medical Traditions begin their healing processes with detoxification, cleansing, or purification.
+According to Traditional Chinese Medicine, It is believed that health is based on keeping the body elements in ‘balance’ and that certain kinds of diet, lifestyle, treatments, and external factors can influence this balance.
 Maintaining the balance of the Life Force is essential for good health.

 A trending buzzword in the health industry

 Whether it’s coconut water or detox cleanse, there’s no denying China’s appetite for anything perceived to be healthy and natural.
 Spending on health and wellness has seen tremendous growth over the last decade – the market is poised to reach nearly $70 billion by 2020 – a result of both rising incomes and awareness about wholesome living among a growing middle and upper class.